-The Health Professional Loan Repayment and Scholarship program benefits students and health care professionals by reducing their educational debt.
-With the cost of college tuition rising, and reductions to student financial assistance, many students are overburdened with educational debt.
+The Health Professional Loan Repayment and Scholarship program benefits students and health care professionals.
+The program reduces their educational debt.
+Recipients agree to provide primary health care in rural or underserved areas with designated shortages.

 BENEFITS TO THE STATE

 The Health Professional Loan Repayment and Scholarship program encourages eligible health care professionals to serve in the state's rural and underserved urban communities.
 The goal of the program is to assist the state in reducing barriers to access primary care health services.